P9428/Prism-VST-Plugin/README.md

 ## Downloading a release

 Prebuilt binaries will be provided on the project website.
-Download the archive for your operating system and follow the installation instructions below.
-The installer script copies the plug‑in to the standard VST3 directory so it can be loaded by any DAW on your machine.
+Simply download the archive for your operating system and run the installer script described below.
+It handles copying the plug‑in to the standard VST3 directory so any DAW can pick it up without manual configuration.

 ## Building the plug-in